jkstill/statops/README.md

 There are a things that need to be changed to start using them again, but not too much

+These are relevant only for scripts in the ./system_stats directory

 - remove references to pwc.pl - was once password retrieval
 - remove references in shell scripts to db/server names

-There is a dependency on the shell scripts in this repo [functions.sh repo](https://github.com/jkstill/shell-functions "functions.sh repo")
+There is a dependency on this shell scripts [functions.sh](https://github.com/jkstill/shell-functions/blob/master/functions.sh) which should be copied or linked into the directory structure.

+The FUNCTIONS_FILE variable will then need to be edited in the shell scripts in ./bin.

 # directories